Gattocrucco/lsqfitgp/docs/userguide/installation.rst

 Installation
 ============

 First, you have to get a working Python interpreter.
-There are two main
-options: the official package from `<https://www.python.org>`_, and the `Spyder IDE <https://www.spyder-ide.org>`_.
-The latter is probably the easier one.
+There are three main options: the official package from `<https://www.python.org>`_, the Anaconda distribution `<https://www.anaconda.com>`_, and the `Spyder IDE <https://www.spyder-ide.org>`_.
+The latter is probably the easier one if it's your first time with Python.

 Then, install :mod:`lsqfitgp` by running this command in a shell: